meandor/MedInfProject/README.md

 A [_Monorepo_](https://en.wikipedia.org/wiki/Monorepo) that holds a _frontend_ and a _backend_.

 This is a project for the Medical Computer Science major at the Beuth Hochschule für Technik Berlin.

+The deployed version can be found here: https://menstra.herokuapp.com